KatemaNL/flask_kickstart_skeleton/README.md

 ## Static page
 - Rendering a static page from a (static) HTML template.
 URL: http://127.0.0.1:5000/ Configured in the function `static_page()` in `myapp/views.py`

+## Dynamic page with table
+- Rendering a dynamic page with python data transformed into HTML.
+URL: http://127.0.0.1:5000/dynamic_table_page